mooreryan/gleam_stdlib_testing/README.md

 Property-based testing of Gleam's [stdlib](https://github.com/gleam-lang/stdlib).

-When writing these tests, I tried not to assume *too* much of the stdlib was already correct; however, sometimes this "rule" is broken to simplify things.
+*Note!* When writing these tests, I tried not to assume *too* much of the stdlib was already correct; however, sometimes this "rule" is broken to simplify things.

+*Note!*  If you are looking at this project for some ideas or examples about how to do property-based testing, you may notice the almost complete lack of example-based testing.
+In most projects, however, it is a very good idea to combine property-based tests with example-based tests (potentially also including regressions in your examples).
+A set of well chosen examples will help to anchor your properties and make sure behavior expectations are met.
+In the case of this project, the stdlib already has an extensive example-based [test suite](https://github.com/gleam-lang/stdlib/tree/main/test), and there is no reason to duplicate that effort here.

 ## Progress